B8ni/bottoni/_pages/about.md

 permalink: /about/
 ---

-## There is still nothing to say about me.
+## There's nothing to say about me.
+I'm another human being, like you.